-For FTS, either Co and Fe catalysts can be used; however, for low $\rm H_2/CO$ ratios typically obtained from biomass gasification, Fe has the advantage of boosting the ratio due to the promotion of the water gas shift reaction.
+For FTS, either Co and Fe catalysts can be used; however, for low $H_2/CO$ ratios typically obtained from biomass gasification, Fe has the advantage of boosting the ratio due to the promotion of the water gas shift reaction.
 More details on advantages and disadvantages of process design and catalyst selection for FTS for biomass derived syngas can be found elsewhere (Savage et al., 2010; Hu et al., 2012).
 The resulting FT fuel is composed of hydrocarbon chains of various length with the distribution following a superposition of the Anderson-Schulz-Flory distribution, depending upon catalyst type and syngas composition (Patzlaff et al., 1999).

 The production of alcohols from syngas can be achieved by first producing methanol from syngas, which can either be used by itself as a fuel (Zhen and Wang, 2015) or as an important chemical building block for other chemicals and fuels (Lavoie et al., 2013).
-Prior to synthesis of methanol from syngas via conventional technologies, optimization of water gas shift reaction to achieve H_2/CO ratio of 2 for full conversion to methanol is required.
+Prior to synthesis of methanol from syngas via conventional technologies, optimization of water gas shift reaction to achieve H2/CO ratio of 2 for full conversion to methanol is required.
 The methanol can then be converted to a variety of liquid fuels.
-Dimethyl ether (DME) can be produced from methanol via dehydration of methanol, which can be completed in two stages or in a single stage reactor using catalyst for the production of methanol as well as a catalyst (γ -Al2O3, silica-alumina, or zeolite) for dehydration (Sai Prasad et al., 2008).
-The production of ethanol can be achieved from methanol via reaction with carbon monoxide in the presence of a catalyst (Chornet et al., 2011).
+Dimethyl ether (DME) can be produced from methanol via dehydration of methanol, which can be completed in two stages or in a single stage reactor using catalyst for the production of methanol as well as a catalyst ( $\gamma$ -Al2O3, silica-alumina, or zeolite) for dehydration (Sai Prasad et al., 2008).
+The production of ethanol can be achieved from methanol via (2011).